Technical Details

 # How does the probe connect to the Internet?

 Probe versions 1 and 2 have an RJ-45 Ethernet interface.
 They don't have WiFi capabilities.
-Probe version 3 (TP-Link) technically has WiFi capabilities; however, we have not provided the necessary software to support this capability because we wanted to keep the host's traffic separate from the probe in order to ensure the host's privacy.
+Probe version 3 (TP-Link) and v4 (NanoPi) technically have hardware WiFi capabilities; however, we have not provided the necessary software to support this capability because we wanted to keep the host's traffic separate from the probe in order to ensure the host's privacy.

 This means that you have to connect your probe to a physical Ethernet port.
 Once this is done, the probe acquires an IPv4 address and DNS resolver information using DHCP, IPv6 configuration using RA, and then tries to look up the controlling infrastructure using DNS and connects over SSH to it on outgoing TCP port 443 (HTTPS).